MichaelSjoeberg/BowerBootSass/README.md

 2. Run <code>gulp</code> to compile, then <code>gulp watch</code> for editing.

 Update 27 Sep 2015 - Added basic styles (including images and content), currently works as an one-page website.
+Update 2 Oct 2015 - Changes to color-variables, and added more content to index-page.